Elon Musk Unveils SpaceX's New Starship, Designed To Fly To The Moon, Mars And Beyond

 Starship serves as a large, long-duration spacecraft capable of carrying passengers or cargo to Earth orbit, planetary destinations, and between destinations on Earth pic.twitter.com/NoNoOjBW50— SpaceX (@SpaceX) September 29, 2019

 Musk noted that Sept.
 28 is the 11th anniversary of the commercial space travel giant's first big victory, when it reached orbit for the first time with one of its rockets, the Falcon 1.
-The company hit another milestone in March, 2017 when it successfully relaunched its Falcon 9 rocket, after that that small rocket had previously launched and relanded in 2016.
+The company hit another milestone in March 2017 when it successfully relaunched its Falcon 9 rocket, after that small rocket had previously launched and relanded in 2016.

-The goal now, Musk said, is to get the larger Starship, a ship that could carry people, to achieve the same feat.
+The goal now, Musk said, is to get the larger Starship, a vehicle that could carry people, to achieve the same feat.

-"This thing is going to take off, fly to about 65,000 feet, that's about 20 kilometers, and come back and land.
+"This thing is going to take off, fly to about 65,000 feet — that's about 20 kilometers — and come back and land.
 In about one to two months," he said.
 "It is really gonna be pretty epic to see that thing take off and come back."

-Musk said the company is aggressively working to build the next iterations of the Starship prototype, over the next five to six months.
+Musk said the company is aggressively working to build the next iterations of the Starship prototype over the next five to six months.

 "The rate at which we will be building ships is going to be quite, quite crazy by space standards," he said.

-To do this, he said, the company is ramping up production of the rocket's engines, reaching a production target of building one new engine a day by early next year.
-If all goes to plan, he said "we could potentially see people flying next year."
+To do this, he said, the company is ramping up production of the rocket's engines to reach a production target of building one new engine a day by early next year.
+If all goes to plan, he said, "we could potentially see people flying next year."

-Musk made a point of thanking one of his investors, the Japanese billionaire, Yusaku Maezawa, who announced last year he'd booked a trip as a private passenger with SpaceX for a voyage to the moon.
+Musk made a point of thanking one of his investors, Japanese billionaire Yusaku Maezawa, who announced last year that he'd booked a trip as a private passenger with SpaceX for a voyage to the moon.

 The reaction from NASA to Saturday's announcement was to bring attention to another less dramatic goal of SpaceX.
-The company has an ongoing partnership with NASA on the Commercial Crew project, an enterprise intended to develop safe and affordable transportation of astronauts to and from the International Space Station.
-NASA administrator Jim Bridenstine tweeted Friday about the Starship announcement that he'd like to see "the same level of enthusiasm on the investments of the American taxpayer," noting that the Commercial Crew project is years behind schedule.
+The company has a partnership with NASA on the Commercial Crew Program, an enterprise intended to develop safe and affordable transportation of astronauts to and from the International Space Station.
+NASA Administrator Jim Bridenstine tweeted Friday, in advance of the Starship announcement, that he'd like to see "the same level of enthusiasm focused on the investments of the American taxpayer," noting that the Commercial Crew Program is years behind schedule.

 My statement on @SpaceX's announcement tomorrow: pic.twitter.com/C67MhSeNsa— Jim Bridenstine (@JimBridenstine) September 27, 2019

 Musk's Saturday speech was indeed filled with enthusiasm about space travel.
-He alluded to his ultimate goal of creating, "a self-sustaining city on Mars."
-He said that while there are many problems on Earth that need solving, "We also need things that make us excited to be alive and fired up about the future."
+He alluded to his ultimate goal of creating "a self-sustaining city on Mars."
+He said that while many problems on Earth need solving, "we also need things that make us excited to be alive and fired up about the future."

 "Becoming a space-faring civilization, being out there among the stars, is one of the things that makes me glad to be alive," Musk said.